 - If the visitor refuses to leave, staff will call the police.
 In such an event an Incident Record will be completed, the manager and School Headteacher shall also be immediately notified,

-- When a visitor leaves the premises, we will record the time of departure on the Visitor Log.
+- When a visitor leaves the premises, we will record the time of departure.